hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 FlightGear has a copilot feature that allows you to ride alongside another pilot.
 Usually planes have some kind of intercom system.
 Since version 1.2.0 the FGFS-addon will periodically check if such a pilot/copilot connection has been made and provide intercom functionality, so you can talk to each other.

 The intercom works like the other radios but in full-duplex mode.
-Currently, you can access the PTT button of the intercom using the combar.
+Currently, you can access the PTT button of the intercom using the combar or by pressing CTRL+SPACE.

 #### Plane API